JuCuAcc/JuCuAcc/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m working as a Programmer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.